 - Lingua Insegnamento

 |[30/46] PRIMARY TEACHER EDUCATION||[46/00 - Ord.
 2011] PERCORSO COMUNE||10||80|

 Knowledge and understanding: Students will be required to master the main notions of mathematics education and be acquainted with the main applications of maths to everyday life.

-Applying knowledge and understanding: Students will be required to possess the skill to use workshop methods as applied to K-5 classes.
+Applying knowledge and understanding: Students will be required to possess the skill to use active learning methods as applied to K-5 classes.

 Making judgements.
 Students must acquire an autonomous and critical reflection on the course’s issues.